hmenyus/node-calls-python/README.md

 py.call(pymodule, "your_function", arg1, arg2, jsFunction);
 ```

-By default the async Python call will wait for the execution of the JavaScript function by synchronizing the libuv thread (used by the Python call) and the main thread (used by the JavaScript function).
+By default, the async Python call will wait for the execution of the JavaScript function by synchronizing the libuv thread (used by the Python call) and the main thread (used by the JavaScript function).
 So the order of execution will look like this:
 ```
     - start of py.call